wadey/wadey.github.com/mons/resume.md

 # Profile #

 I started programming when I was 10 years old and I have been addicted ever since.
-I enjoy architecting and implementing large scale distributed applications.
-Although I am experienced in front-end programming, my main focus is on the back-end, such as API servers, web server frameworks and background data processors.
+I enjoy designing and implementing large scale distributed applications.
+Although I am experienced in front-end programming, my main focus is on the back-end, such as API servers, custom indexes, web server frameworks, and background data processors.
 I also have a strong interest in computer security and use this knowledge to help my team program defensively against attacks.

-I am a programming language junkie with experience in (alphabetically): Assembly (x86, MIPS), BASIC, C, C#, C++, Java, JavaScript, Lisp, Perl, Python, Ruby and Scala.
+I am a programming language junkie with experience in (alphabetically): Assembly (x86, MIPS), BASIC, C, C#, C++, Go, Java, JavaScript, Lisp, Perl, Python, Ruby, and Scala.
 I am not a zealot for any particular language; I like to use the best one for the job.

-When I’m not hacking on code, I enjoy amateur photography, playing guitar and tuning my performance car.
+# Side Projects #

+- __faceup.me__ - "Use faceup.me to programatically add awesome mustaches, clown noses, hipster glasses and more to any image."
+(Node.js, ImageMagick)
+- __twitter.com/taplist__ - Tweets when new beers go on tap at select beer bars in San Francisco.
+(Python, Scrapy, Beanstalk)
+- __botriot.com__ - Chat bots as a service (for IRC and Campfire).
+Built during Node Knockout 2 (currently bitrotted, existing accounts work but new signups are broken).
+(Node.js, MongoDB)
+- __home__ - Home dashboard displayed on wall mounted iPad (renders well on iPhone too).
+Shows bus times, weather, calendar, and more.
+To be opensourced soon.
+(Bootstrap, jQuery)

+(personal projects are deployed using Chef.)

 # Professional Experience #

+## SOFTWARE ENGINEER, BETABLE, SAN FRANCISCO, CA 2013-CURRENT ##

+(Resume not up to date.
+Ask me)

+Technologies used: Go, Java, Node.js, Cassandra, Puppet, Kafka, Zookeeper

+## SOFTWARE ENGINEER, URBAN AIRSHIP, SAN FRANCISCO, CA 2011-2013 ##

+(Resume not up to date.
+Ask me)

+Technologies used: Java, Python, Chef, Cassandra, Kafka, Zookeeper, HBase

+## SOFTWARE ENGINEER, SIMPLEGEO, BOULDER, CO / SAN FRANCISCO, CA 2010-2011 ##

+(Resume not up to date.
+Ask me)

+Technologies used: Python, Twisted, Java, Node.js, Chef, Cassandra

 ## SR. SOFTWARE ENGINEER, AOL, BOULDER, CO 2008-2010 ##